dennis-tra/nebula/README.md

 ## Usage

-Nebula is a command line tool and provides the three sub-commands `crawl`, `monitor` and `daemon`.
+Nebula is a command line tool and provides the two sub-commands `crawl` and `monitor`.
 To simply crawl the IPFS network run:

 ```shell
 nebula crawl --dry-run